niba17/niba17/README.md

 - A Freelance Developer, contributing to both frontend and backend development for building applications.

-- An OSINT Practitioner, Scour the depths of the internet to uncover hidden data and insights to fortify and enhance information.
+- An OSINT Practitioner, scour the depths of the internet to uncover hidden data and insights to fortify and enhance information.

 - Dedicated to delivering exceptional software solutions, crushing deadlines, and dominating in cross-functional team collaborations.